-Considered one of BP's most technically challenging projects ever, the Atlantis platform is the deepest moored floating dual oil and gas production facility in the world.
-Weighing in at 58,700t, it is also one of the largest.
-BP is operator of Atlantis with 56% ownership, and its partner in the venture, BHP Billiton, has a 44% working interest.
+The Atlantis platform was the deepest moored floating dual oil and gas production facility in the world at the time of its installation.
+Its record was broken by the Independence semi-submersible hub, which weighed 58,700t.
+BP is the operator of the platform with 56% ownership and its venture partner BHP Billiton has a 44% working interest.

-Originally scheduled to start in 2006, the hurricane of the 2005 season delayed progress and hiked prices, Atlantis finally produced its first oil in October 2007, with full commissioning – and a ramp up in production – following in mid-December.
+The oil and gas platform was originally scheduled to begin operations in 2006.
+However, hurricanes in 2005 delayed progress and increased prices.
+Atlantis finally produced its first oil in October 2007, with full commissioning and a ramp-up in production in mid-December.

-Initially producing at a daily rate of around 10,000 barrels of oil, Atlantis reached plateau production by the end of 2008.
+Initially producing at a daily rate of around 10,000 barrels of oil, Atlantis reached its production peak by the end of 2008.
 It has a production capacity of 200,000 barrels of oil and 180 million cubic feet of gas a day.

 The Atlantis platform employs an integrated semi-submersible design, with the production quarters platform supported by a separate dedicated mobile offshore drilling unit.

-In addition to the semi-submersible platform, field development uses a network of wet-tree subsea wells – with the potential for more than 18 to be tied back to Atlantis – while development drilling and well completion involved Global Santa Fe's submersible rig, Development Driller II, a long-term development unit.
+In addition to the semi-submersible platform, the field development uses a network of wet-tree subsea wells, with the potential for more than 18 to be tied back to Atlantis.
+The development drilling and well completion involved Global Santa Fe’s submersible rig, Development Driller II, and a long-term development unit.

-Transporting the oil and gas to existing shelf and onshore interconnections uses the Caesar and Cleopatra pipelines, respectively, which form part of the largest-capacity deepwater line ever built – the Mardi Gras transportation system, which is 65% BP-owned.
+The transportation of oil and gas to an existing shelf and onshore interconnections uses the Caesar and Cleopatra pipelines respectively, which form part of one of the largest-capacity deepwater lines in the Mardi Gras transportation system that is 65% BP-owned.
 BHP Billiton has a 25% equity share in the component Caesar pipeline and a 22% stake in Cleopatra.

-Crude from Atlantis is transported to the Ship Shoal 332B platform, from where the multiple pipeline connections allow it to reach major US markets and interconnections.
-Natural gas is channelled along Cleopatra to the Ship Shoal 332A platform, where it interconnects with the Manta Ray gathering system, before being transported to Louisiana along the Nautilus gas transportation system.
+Crude from Atlantis is transported to the Ship Shoal 332B platform, from which multiple pipeline connections allow it to reach major US markets and interconnections.
+Natural gas is channelled along Cleopatra to the Ship Shoal 332A platform, where it connects with the Manta Ray gathering system, before being transported to Louisiana along with the Nautilus gas transportation system.

-The hull was built in Okpo, South Korea, and the topsides modules were fabricated by Ray McDermott in Morgan City, Louisiana, US, and their subsequent integration took place at Ingleside, Texas.
+The hull was built in Okpo, South Korea and the topsides modules were fabricated by Ray McDermott in Morgan City, Louisiana, US.
+Their subsequent integration took place at Ingleside, Texas.

-With a main deck of 403ft x 294ft, the hull has a displacement of 88,826t, a normal draft of 85ft and four columns of 67ft x 67ft in height; mooring is achieved via a hydraulic linear chain jack mooring system using 12in x 5.75in wire rope and chain with suction pile.
-Permanent mooring piles were installed at a depth of 2,134m by Heerema Marine – a record in 2005, which they subsequently went on to break by 308m as part of the Independence Hub project.
+With the main deck of 403ft by 294ft, the hull has a displacement of 88,826t, a normal draft of 85ft and four columns of 67ft by 67ft in height.
+Mooring is achieved via a hydraulic linear chain jack mooring system using 12in by 5.75in wire rope and chain with a suction pile.
+Permanent mooring piles were installed at a depth of 2,134m by Heerema Marine.
+This was a record in 2005, which was subsequently broken by 308m as part of the Independence Hub project.

 The production quarters were moored at their permanent location in August 2006.

-It is the largest offshore platform in the world – with a capacity to produce 250,000bpd and 200 million cubic feet of gas a day – and when combined with Atlantis, add around 6.5% to total US production.
+This record was furthered by the start of operations at BP’s long-delayed Thunder Horse platform in 2008, some three years behind schedule.
+It is the largest offshore platform in the world, with the capacity to produce 250,000 barrels per day (bpd) and 200 million cubic feet of gas a day.
+When combined with Atlantis, it adds approximately 6.5% to the total US production.